linode/docs/docs/guides/databases/redis/using-sorted-sets-in-redis-database/index.md

 published: 2022-01-21
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use Sorted Sets in Redis Databases"
+title: "Use Sorted Sets in Redis Databases"
-title_meta: "Using Sorted Sets in Redis Databases"
+title_meta: "How to Use Sorted Sets in Redis Databases"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos